 Your dreams of visiting Brazil just got a lot more attainable.

-In a measure to boost tourism, the government of Brazil has waived visa requirements for citizens of Canada, as well as the USA, Australia, and Japan.
-The new initiative will come into effect as of June 18, 2019.
+In a measure to boost tourism, the government of Brazil has waived visa requirements for citizens of Canada, the USA, Australia, and Japan.
+The new initiative came into effect on June 17, 2019.